-The Angular Observable tutorial covers what is observable in Angular and how to use Observables in Angular applications.
-When we talk about Angular Observable, we hear a lot of terms like Reactive programming, data streams, Observable, Observers, RxJS, etc. It is very important to understand these terms before we start using the observables
+The Angular Observable tutorial (or Angular RxJs Tutorial ) covers what an observable is and how to use Observables in Angular applications.
+When we talk about Angular Observable, we hear a lot of terms like Reactive programming, data streams, observables, Observers, RxJS, etc. It is essential to understand these terms before we start using the observables.

-Rx stands from Reactive programming.
+Rx stands for Reactive programming.
 It is defined as programming with asynchronous data streams.
-So it is important that you understand what is data stream is.
+So, it is essential that you understand what a data stream is.

 Table of Contents

-A stream is a data, which arrives over a period of time.
+A data stream is the data that arrives over some time.
 The stream of data can be anything.
 Like variables, user inputs, properties, caches, data structures, and even failures, etc

 The following diagram shows how the values arrive over a period of time.
-As you can see stream emits the values as they happen i.e asynchronously.
+As you can see, the stream emits the values as they happen, i.e., asynchronously.

-Value is not the only thing that stream emits.
+Value is not the only thing that streams emit.
 The stream may complete as the user closes the window or app.
-Or an error may happen which results in the closure of the stream.
-At any point in time stream may emit any of the following three things
+Or an error may happen, resulting in the stream’s closure.
+At any point in time, the stream may emit the following three things.

 Value: